On the chaos game of Iterated Function Systems: Introduction

 \section{Introduction}

 Within fractal geometry, iterated function systems (IFSs) provide a method for both generating and characterizing fractal images.
 An \emph{iterated function system} (IFS) can also be thought of as a finite collection of functions which can be applied successively in any order.
 Attractors of this kind of systems are self-similar compact sets which draw any iteration of any point in an open neighborhood of itself.

-There are two methods of generating the attractor: \emph{deterministic}, in which all the transformations are applied simultaneously, and \emph{random}, in which the transformations are applied one at a time in random order following a probability.
+There are two methods for generating the attractor: the \emph{deterministic} algorithm, in which all the transformations are applied simultaneously, and the \emph{random} algorithm, in which the transformations are applied one at a time in random order following a probability.
 The \emph{chaos game}, popularized by Barnsley~\cite{B88}, is the simple algorithm implementing the random method.
 We have two different forms to run the chaos game.
 One involves taking a starting point and then choose randomly the transformation on each iteration accordingly to the assigned probabilities.
-The other one starts by choosing a random order iteration and then applying this orbital branch anywhere in the basin of attraction.
+The latter starts by choosing a random order iteration and then applying this orbital branch anywhere in the basin of attraction.
 The first form of implementation is called \emph{probabilistic chaos game}~\cite{BV11,BLR15}.
-The second implementation is called~\emph{deterministic chaos game} (also called~\emph{disjunctive chaos game})~\cite{BL14,BFS14}.
-In this paper we show that every IFS of continuous maps on a first-countable Hausdorff topological space satisfies the probabilistic chaos game (see also~\cite{BLR15}) and give necessary and sufficient conditions to get the deterministic chaos game.
-As an application we obtain that an IFS of homeomorphisms of the circle satisfies the deterministic chaos game if and only if it is forward and backward minimal which provides examples of attractors that do not satisfy the deterministic chaos game.
-We also prove that every contractible attractor (in particular strong-fibred attractors) satisfies the deterministic chaos game.
+The second implementation is called~\emph{deterministic chaos game} (also called~\emph{disjunctive chaos game})~\cite{L14,BL14,BFS14}.

+According to~\cite{BLR15}, every attractor of an IFS of continuous maps on a first- countable Hausdorff topological space is renderable by the probabilistic chaos game.
+By contract, we will see that this is not the case of the deterministic chaos game.
+Namely, we will provide necessary and sufficient conditions to get the deterministic chaos game.
+As an application we will obtain that an IFS of homeomorphisms of the circle is renderable by the deterministic chaos game if and only if it is forward and backward minimal which provides examples of attractors that are not renderable by the deterministic chaos game.